Skip to main content

 Professor Stephen Elledge

-This multidisciplinary team of scientists from the UK, USA and the Netherlands brings together expertise spanning genetics, epigenetics, bioinformatics, and cell biology to clinical research.
+This multidisciplinary team of scientists from the UK, USA and the Netherlands brought together expertise spanning genetics, epigenetics, bioinformatics and cell biology to clinical research.

 Tackling the tissue specificity challenge

 It is well-established that specific mutations can give rise to different types of cancer.
 For example, mutations in the BRCA1 and BRCA2 genes are implicated in breast and ovarian cancer.
-These faulty genes are present in nearly all cells within the body, however, despite decades of research, the mechanisms underlying the tissue-specific manifestation of these cancer-causing mutations remain enigmatic.
+These faulty genes are present in nearly all cells within the body, however, despite decades of research, when the challenge was set the mechanisms underlying the tissue-specific manifestation of these cancer-causing mutations remained enigmatic.

-By performing CRISPR screens in mouse models with an intact immune system, SPECIFICANCER has uncovered the role of the adaptive immune system in driving tumour suppressor inactivation, in a tissue specific manner, in order to allow tumours to avoid immune detection.
-The team is continuing to explore the role of the immune system in determining the tissue specificity of cancer drivers.
+By performing CRISPR screens in vivo, in mouse models with an intact immune system, SPECIFICANCER uncovered insights into the role of the adaptive immune system in driving tumour suppressor inactivation.
+This inactivation occurs in a tissue specific manner and is key in allowing tumours to avoid immune detection.

-In breast cancer, the team has identified the mechanisms underlying how oestrogen regulates focal amplification to drive oncogene expression, via ERα associated translocations.
+In breast cancer, the team identified the mechanisms underlying how oestrogen regulates focal amplification to drive oncogene expression, via oestrogen receptor associated translocations.
+The team hypothesizes that tissue specificity of the oestrogen receptor to drive cancer cell proliferation is defined by oestrogen receptor binding site accessibility.

 Explore SPECIFICANCER's scientific publications